mollie/Episerver/README.md

 <details><summary>4.
 Handle redirect to Mollie</summary>
 <p>

-After the processing of the pauments by Episerver, the mollie checkout payment will return a PaymentProcessingResult with IsSuccessful = true en een RedirectUrl.
+After the processing of the Payments by Episerver, the Mollie Checkout Payment will return a PaymentProcessingResult with IsSuccessful = true and a RedirectUrl.
-In Foundation the user needs to be redirected to this Redirect url (url to the Mollie checkout page )
+In Foundation the User needs to be redirected to this Redirect Url (Url to the Mollie Checkout Page)

-See the [CheckoutService.cs](https://dev.azure.com/arlanet/Mollie/_git/Mollie?path=%2FFoundation%2FFeatures%2FCheckout%2FServices%2FCheckoutService.cs) for an example of this on line 208
+See the [CheckoutService.cs](https://dev.azure.com/arlanet/Mollie/_git/Mollie?path=%2FFoundation%2FFeatures%2FCheckout%2FServices%2FCheckoutService.cs) for an Example of this on line 208

 ```csharp